Engineered Hardwood Cost? (Avoid These 3 Traps!)

 Here’s why:

-- Poor Core Material: The core layers of cheap engineered hardwood might be made from low-quality materials that are prone to warping and swelling.
+This means that it can’t be sanded or refinished, and it’s more susceptible to scratches and dents. - Poor Core Material: The core layers of cheap engineered hardwood might be made from low-quality materials that are prone to warping and swelling.

-- Inconsistent Manufacturing: Cheap engineered hardwood might be manufactured with less precision, resulting in uneven planks and gaps between the boards.
+This means that it will wear down more quickly and require more frequent maintenance. - Inconsistent Manufacturing: Cheap engineered hardwood might be manufactured with less precision, resulting in uneven planks and gaps between the boards.

 Testimonial: